 - Gladiator Begins, a PSP title released in 2010, has a similar set-up.

-- In the Wizarding World of the Harry Potter books, there is only one sport, Quidditch (with an American game, Quodpot, mirroring the Cricket/Baseball and Association Football/American Football divides in the Muggle world), although others are mentioned, and wizard chess is relevant in the first book only.
+- In the Wizarding World of the Harry Potter books, there is only one main sport, Quidditch (with an American game, Quodpot, mirroring the Cricket/Baseball and Association Football/American Football divides in the Muggle world), although others are mentioned, and wizard chess is relevant in the first book only.
 Likewise, there is only one publicly available broadcast network, the WWN, that's ever being listened to.
 Of course, there's nothing to stop them going to the cinema or the theatre along with the Muggles or listening to the BBC instead, but canon suggests that this is not common.
 To put it mildly.
 To be fair, most of the (small) wizarding population seems to be at least partially integrated with Muggle society.

 - In Star Trek: Deep Space Nine: There's Quark's.
 Though Quark does his best providing casino style gaming and holosuites that can accommodate any fantasy.
 And there was one episode where someone started a business featuring some kind of futuristic slot machine, but they turned out to be Reality Warper McGuffins that were interfering with the nature of probability and they were gone by the end of the episode, never to be mentioned again.
 Somewhat justified as Deep Space Nine is a fairly small Space Station that serves as a glorified space truck-stop, with a permanent population of a few hundred at most, and it's not like the nearest planet is more than a few hours away.
 Quark also mentions in the fore mentioned episode that he has exclusive rights to all gaming on the station.
 Though Sisko is quick to point out that agreement was under the Cardassians and is no longer valid.
 Still... he is a Ferengi, and they are not above using otherwise illegal tactics to protect a monopoly.
 There may very well be an unseen reason he's still the only game in town.